The Sports Medicine Patient Advisor

 ABOUT THE AUTHOR

 Dr. Pierre Rouzier is a family physician who practices sports medicine.
-He was the team physician at the University of Massachusetts at Amherst and assistant professor of Family and Community Medicine at the University of Massachusetts School of Medicine from 1997 until his retirement in 2022.
+He is the former team physician at the University of Massachusetts at Amherst and assistant professor in the department of Family Medicine and Community Health, University of Massachusetts School of Medicine.

-Dr. Rouzier attended the University of Southern California School of Medicine and the University of Massachusetts Family Practice Residency.
-He has a certificate of added qualification in Sports Medicine.
+Dr. Rouzier attended the University of Southern California School of Medicine and the University of Massachusetts Family Medicine Residency.
+He has his certificate of added qualification in sports medicine.

-Dr. Rouzier has worked in the Indian Health Service on the White Mountain Apache Reservation in Arizona and has been the assistant director at the St. Mary's Family Practice Residency in Grand Junction, Colorado.
+Dr. Rouzier has worked in the Indian Health Service with the White Mountain Apache tribe and has been the assistant director of the St. Mary’s Family Medicine Residency in Grand Junction, Colorado.
+Dr. Rouzier enjoys road cycling, bike touring, hiking, yoga, traveling and being a sports fan.
+He is a certified yoga instructor.
+He and his wife, Arlene, have two adult sons, Anthony and Nicholas, who have both been college athletes.

 Reviews